KusionStack/kusionstack.io/docs/karpor/1-getting-started/3-quick-start.md

 2. Click on the `Register Cluster` button.
 3. Follow the on-screen instructions to complete the registration process.

-An example of the registration button can be seen in the image below:
+An example of the registration button can be found in the image below:

 ![](/karpor/assets/cluster-mng/cluster-mng-register-new-cluster.png)